Murder of the Bologna family: Victims

+Trial

 Preliminary hearings were held in June 2009.
 The only survivor of the shooting identified Ramos as the shooter.
 In September 2009, the San Francisco Chronicle reported that Douglas Largaespada, an alleged MS-13 member, claimed that Ramos killed the Bolognas.
 Marvin Medina, who was injured in a shooting hours before the Bolognas were shot, testified in court in exchange for prosecutorial immunity.
 He repeatedly denied knowing Ramos or other MS-13 gang members; prosecutors questioned Medina to determine whether Ramos was seeking retaliation for the shooting of Medina in killing the Bolognas.
-However, Medina could not explain why he was driving around the San Francisco Mission District for two hours the day before he was shot and why he called several people but not 911 after being shot.
+However, Medina could not explain text messages sent from his phone to Ramos.

 On June 24, Sergeant Mario Molina, a San Francisco police officer who was an expert on Latino gangs, testified that Ramos thought the Bolognas were rival Norteños gang members.
 San Francisco Superior Court Judge Teri Jackson ruled on June 29 that Ramos would stand trial for three counts of murder, and Ramos pleaded not guilty on July 13.
 According to Sgt.
-Molina, Ramos stated that his friend Wilfredo "Flaco" Reyesruano, whom police identified as a leader of MS-13, shot the Bolognas.
+Molina, Ramos stated that his friend Wilfredo "Flaco" Reyes, whom police identified as a leader of MS-13, shot the Bolognas.
 San Francisco District Attorney Kamala Harris sought a maximum sentence of life in prison without parole rather than the death penalty should Ramos be convicted.
 Mayor Newsom supported Harris's decision.

 Harry Dorfman and George Butterworth represented the prosecution; Marla Zamora represented Ramos in court.
 Judge Jackson removed Ramos's previous lead defense attorney Robert Amparan on January 7 because Amparan was representing Douglas Largaespada at the time.

 Marvin Medina admitted on December 1, 2009, that he had lied on the stand six months earlier and could not explain how Ramos obtained his cell-phone number.
-Additionally, Medina identified Reyesruano as the shooter of the Bolognas.
+Additionally, Medina identified Reyes as the shooter of the Bolognas.
 When prosecutors attempted to check for a gang-related tattoo, Medina admitted that he was a former MS-13 member.
-As a result, Medina pleaded guilty to three counts of perjury regarding his claims that he had not known Reyesruano, that he had met Ramos only once before the preliminary hearings, and that he was alone when he was shot in 2008.
+As a result, Medina pleaded guilty to three counts of perjury regarding his claims that he had not known Reyes, that he had met Ramos only once before the preliminary hearings, and that he was alone when he was shot in 2008.
 Having been in jail since the preliminary hearings ended, Medina was sentenced to three years of probation on January 12, 2010, with credit for time served but remained held on $1 million bail as a material witness.

 In May 2012, a jury in San Francisco convicted Ramos of killing the Bolognas and attempting to murder a surviving member of the family.
 Judge Charles Haines sentenced Ramos to 183 years to life without parole on June 11, 2012.